gt-wikia/spine2json/docs/README.md

 In fact, this is a common occurrence in games using the Spine runtime.
 There is even a [discussion thread](https://en.esotericsoftware.com/forum/d/9066-workaround-for-missing-mesh-data/3) that is closely related to this issue.

 ## The Solution
-`spine2json` provides an elegant solution to this issue by reading original attachment dimensions from the `atlas` file, and using it as a reference for making corrections to the skeleton data accordingly.
+`spine2json` provides an elegant solution to this issue by reading original attachment dimensions from the `atlas` file, and using it as a reference for recalculating the `scale` values of the attachments accordingly.

 The algorithm is available in [/scripts/spine-json.mjs](/scripts/spine-json.mjs), and its pseudo-code goes like this: